- Off road parking

 Over three floors.
 Two second floor bedrooms with TV: 1 x king-size double, 1 x twin.
 Second floor bathroom with Jacuzzi bath, separate shower, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 First floor sitting room with gas woodburner-effect stove.
 Second floor snug with sofa bed.

 Oil central heating with gas stove.
 Electric range cooker, gas hob, microwave, fridge, freezer, washing machine, dishwasher, 3 x TVs with Freeview, DVD, CD/radio, iPod dock, WiFi, selection of books and DVDs.
 Fuel and power inc. in rent.
 Bed linen, towels and robes inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Bike storage (by arrangement with owner).
 Front patio with furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
-Shop 2 mins walk, pub 1 min walk.
+Shop 6 miles, pub 1 min walk.

 - Last minute

 About the location

 Settle 6 miles; Ingleton 10 miles.